ShaonBhattaShuvo/ReportAnalytics---Editied-Version/README.md

         IView CreateWorkspaceView();
     }
 ```
-Generally, workspace consist of three views: workspace view, process settings view and table display options view.
+Generally, workspace consist of three views: *workspace view*, *process settings view* and *table display options view*.
 This provider is used by workspace presenter so you should keep in mind to implement this interface in your GUI implementation.

 ##### IViewsProviders
 ```c#